TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/002 Architecture.md

 This is also why, we put both Logic- and Dao-interfaces here, in this component.
 The Logic classes will always provide access to themselves through the Logic interfaces, and they will always need to retrieve and store data through the Dao interfaces.
-But the details of the layer above and below, i.e. network and data access, are irrelevant.
+But the details of the layers above and below, i.e. network and data access, are irrelevant.

 This is _Domain Driven Design_, which you have probably heard about before.
+We focus on the domain first.

 You may notice that arrows point into the Application component, and no arrow points out.
 This means, the Application does not depend on anything else (except the Domain classes)

-The Shared component contains Model classes, in this tutorial that will be a User class, and a Todo class.
-These classes are know by all components.\
+The `Domain` component contains Model classes, in this tutorial that will be a User class, and a Todo class.
+These classes are known by all components.\
 We will in this component also put other relevant things, which most of the program might need to know about.
 That could be Data Transfer Objects.

 ### Data Transfer Objects (DTOs)